 *A valid Free Childcare for Working Parents 30 hour code must be provided to the school the term before your child starts.

 When choosing between the 30 hour or 32.5 hour sessions your decision is non-flexible.
 This means that you have to collect your child consistently each day at the same time (i.e. 2:45pm for 30 hours or 3:15pm for 32.5 hours).
 We do not offer flexible collection on different days.

+Please note we are only able to offer one 15 hour place per child and cannot offer split full day sessions.

 Application